jacques-dup/karchives/docs/religion/organizations/elemental_courts.md

 ## Clerical Ranks
 1. **Seeker** All priests of the Elemental courts are called seekers and enjoy the same nonhierarchical rank.
 They do however acknowledge those who show exceptional skill in the taming of the elements.

     i.
-Specialists of Air are called 'Stormcallers'.</br>
+Specialists of Air are called 'Icareans' and sometimes referred to as 'Storm callers'.</br>
     ii.
-Specialists of Blood are called 'Bloodmages'.</br>
+Specialists of Gaia are called 'Protos' and sometimes referred to as 'Spiritists' or 'Summoners'.</br>
     iii.
-Specialists of Gaia are called 'Spiritists'.</br>
+Specialists of Earth are called 'Terrarium' and sometimes referred to as 'Sand mages'.</br>
     iv.
-Specialists of Earth are called 'Stone Shapers'.</br>
+Specialists of Water are called 'Mer-Kai' and sometimes referred to as 'Torrentuals'.</br>
     v.
-Specialists of Fire are called 'Infernus'.</br>
+Specialists of Fire are called 'Prometheans' and sometimes referred to as "Infernus".</br>
     vi.
 Specialists in more than one element are called 'Elementalists'.</br>